ggpwnkthx/docker-nufad/README.md

 # Purpose
+Provides an HTTP accessible API using reflection in Python to make programming as simple as possible.

+# About
 (N)ginx, (U)wsgi, and (F)lask providing an (A)pi from a (D)ocker container

 NUFAD is a dockerized web service designed to provide a modular API writen in Python for enterprise use.